yongchaekim/proj4-system-call-implementation/README.md

 This is also easy since we are given the users pathname and get gps_location from the ext2 to the users.
 Again we have to get users pathname to the kernel by copy_from_user function.
 By using the pathname in the kernel get the path struct by kern_path(pathname, LOOKUP_FOLLOW, &path).
 By using the path get the following inode entry.
 Then check the inode permission whether the file is readable or not.

 Then after checking the permission of the inode check if GPS coordinates are embedded in the file by calling if(inode->i_op->get_gps_location).
 After the getting the gps_location struct from the get_gps_location function then copy that information to the user gps_location by copy_to_user function.
+Q5 -Make file permission checking the accuracy of gps_location files located in the inode with gps_location in the main device